telliott99/smallprojects/music/music.md

 4e 00 61 00 6d 00 65
 ```

-i.e., 'Name' in little-endian UTF-8 format.
+i.e., 'Name' in little-endian UTF-16 format.

-A third peculiarity is the use of `\r`, hex `\x0d`, alone, for newlines as seen in this part of the hexdump:
+A third issue is the use of `\r`, hex `\x0d`, alone, for newlines as seen in this part of the hexdump:

 ```
 00000250  69 00 6f 00 6e 00 0d 00  4c 00 65 00 61 00 74 00  |i.o.n...L.e.a.t.|